Smart Home 101 Part 2: Choosing Your Smart Home Platform

 Let's be realistic about what each platform costs to get started with a basic setup (smart speaker/hub + a few lights + a smart plug or two):

-If budget is tight, Alexa is the cheapest way in.
+If budget is tight, Alexa is the cheapest way in - see our budget smart home setup for a full £150 starter kit built around an Echo.
 If money isn't a concern and you have Apple devices, HomeKit is the smoothest experience.
 Google lands in the middle.
 Home Assistant's hardware cost is low, but you're paying in time instead of money.

 3. How Technical Are You (Honestly)?